rbturnbull/cov3d/README.rst

     This project is part of a computer vision competition and has not been released for clinical use.

+The following is a quick introduction to running cov3d.
+For more detailed information, see the `documentation <https://rbturnbull.github.io/cov3d/>_` and the accompanying paper.

 .. start-quickstart

 Installation